mootoday/www-mootoday-com/src/content/blog/a-link-content-previewer-with-svelte-sapper/index.md

 ---
-title: "A Link Content Previewer with Svelte & Sapper"
+title: 'A Link Content Previewer with Svelte & Sapper'
-slug: "a-link-content-previewer-with-svelte-sapper"
+slug: 'a-link-content-previewer-with-svelte-sapper'
 summary: "Develop a <LinkPreview> Svelte component to display a link's content in a preview card."
 createdAt: 2020-04-18T00:00:00.000Z
-tags: ["svelte", "sapper", "web", "development"]
+tags: ['svelte', 'sapper', 'web', 'development']
 layout: blog
 ---